 Although issues of validity are considered throughout the development of NFER’s assessments, the validity of a perfectly well-developed test may be compromised if it is misused or inappropriate inferences are drawn from the results.
 Therefore, there is also a key role for schools to play in ensuring the validity of test outcomes.

-Schools can take steps to ensure the validity and reliability of their assessment processes by:
+Schools can take steps to ensure the validity of their assessment processes by:

-- Choosing assessments that have been developed robustly, and which provide evidence concerning the validity of the assessment and guidance about the tests’ use.
+- Choosing assessments that have been developed robustly, and which provide evidence concerning the properties of the assessment and guidance about the tests’ use.

 - Choosing assessments that are relevant to and provide adequate coverage of the content domain – such as the appropriate parts of the curriculum.